 How to Adjust the Shadows in Photos Using Lightroom Classic

-The Shadows adjustment in is an extremely versatile tool.
+The adjustment in Lightroom is an extremely versatile tool.
 It can bring back some information in a slightly too dark image, or the opposite, it can push some areas of a dark image even darker.
 In this tutorial, we’re going to unpack the Shadows adjustment and learn how and what happens to our photos when we use this Lightroom slider.

 What’s the Difference Between Shadows and Blacks?

-It would be easy to think these two adjustments are interchangeable – but understanding the differences between them is important to getting the most out of your edit.
+It would be easy to these two adjustments are interchangeable – but understanding the differences between them is important to getting the most out of your edit.

 • Blacks – sets the black point, the darkest point the image.
 Negative values for darker blacks, increased , and reduced information.
 Positive values for washed out blacks, decreased contrast.